TomLXXVI/python-hvac/docs/examples/heating_load_calc/info.md

 In the text that follows, we first go over the main concepts and classes that are needed to program the heat loss calculation of a building.

-The script `house.py` in the same folder as this document demonstrates how package `hvac.heating_load_calc` can be used to program the heating load calculation of a simple house.
-Opening `floor_plan.pdf` will show the floor plan of this example house.
+The script `house.py` in the folder `example_01` demonstrates how package `hvac.heating_load_calc` can be used to program the heating load calculation of a simple house.
+Opening `floor_plan.pdf` in the folder `example_01` will show the floor plan of this example house.

 ## Construction assembly
 The first step in a heating load calculation is to determine the construction